 - Causes nausea and/or vomiting

 Finally, the headache must not be caused by something else.
 This often presents the greatest challenge.
-Some red flags suggesting other causes are:
+Some red flags suggesting other causes include:

 - Headaches with high fever